Why have you chosen cost-plus pricing? You may have good reasons, but this single descision could be holding you back.

 How much would you pay, for example, for eating a meal? $20, $200..?
 How about $2000 per plate?

-Ibiza-based concept restaurant Sublimotion charges this price.
-Their 20-serving taster menu by Spanish Michelin Star chef Paco Roncerobiza is enhanced by projections and musical compositions for an ever-changing sensory experience.
-Despite – or because of – the astounding price tag, there’s no doubt that this dining experience will be one of a kind.
+The Ibiza-based restaurant concept Sublimotion has this price.
+Their 20-course tasting menu created by Spanish Michelin Star chef Paco Roncerobiza is enhanced with projections and music for a constantly changing sensory experience.
+Despite – or because of – the high cost, there’s no doubt this dining experience will be unique.

 How you’d spend $2000 doesn’t matter.
 The point is that someone will pay, because of the irresistible value of what is being sold.
 Twelve lucky diners will feel privileged to pay for their place.